Home Insulation Adds Real-Estate Value To A Property

 Today, more and more homebuyers are focused on home energy efficiency when deciding on a purchase.
-They understand that beyond seasonal home comfort, heating and cooling costs are lower when a home is properly insulated.
+They understand that beyond seasonal home comfort, heating and cooling costs are lower when a home is properly insulated with blown-in or spray foam insulation.
 Indeed, high performance insulation in the attic makes for a far less drafty home and better-balanced HVAC operation throughout the entire house.

 Added real estate value can mean different things to different people.
 While for some, an updated bathroom might be an attractive selling feature, others would consider a new roof with quality insulation to be most important.
 Needless to say, in some of today’s super-hot real estate markets the price of a house may have little to do with features and more to do with supply and demand.